Share this article

 Dog-friendly parks in Chattanooga

-While Chattanooga is filled with outdoor activities and adventures, the dog park is the only place you can guarantee Fido can run free from the leash.
-Here are some of the best off-leash areas in and around the city:
+While Chattanooga is filled with outdoor activities and adventures, the dog park is the only place you can guarantee your dog will be allowed off-leash.
+Here are some of the best off-leash areas in and around the city.

 Heritage Dog Park